-- Earning an honest living is one of the best ways to prevent re-offending.
+Earning an honest living is one of the best ways to prevent re-offending.
 But strict occupational licensing requirements make it harder for ex-offenders to find work, thwarting their chances of successful reentry.
 Along with other "collateral consequences," like losing the right to vote or the ability to receive government assistance, ex-offenders can be denied a license to work simply because of their criminal record.

 - This report provides the most up-todate account of occupational licensing barriers for ex-offenders and will be regularly updated whenever a state changes its laws.
 Using 10 distinct criteria, this report grades all 50 states and the District of Columbia on their legal protections for licensing applicants with criminal records.
 (See Methodology.)

 - The average state grade is a C-.

-Nationwide, only 11 states-Arizona,

-California, Illinois, Indiana, Minnesota,
+Nationwide, 6 states-Iowa, Indiana,

-Mississippi, Missouri, New Hampshire,
+Minnesota, Mississippi, New Hampshire,

-North Carolina, and Utah-earned a B- or
+North Carolina-earned a B or better.

-better.
-Reflecting the surge of interest
+Reflecting the surge of interest in this

-in this issue, 10 of those 11 states have
+issue, five of those six states have

 reformed their licensing laws since 2015.

-- Indiana ranked as the best state in the nation for ex-offenders seeking a license
+- Indiana ranked as the best state in the nation for ex-offenders seeking a license to work, earning this report's only A grade.
+In contrast, five states-Alabama, Alaska, Nevada, South Dakota, and

-to work, earning this report's only A grade.
-In contrast, six states-Alabama, Alaska, Nevada, Rhode Island, South Dakota, and Vermont-were tied for last, receiving a zero on a 100-point scale for their lack of protections for felons seeking licenses.
+Vermont-were tied for last, receiving a zero on a 100-point scale for their lack of protections for felons seeking licenses.